A Tenth Revolution Group Company

 Motivation to work for a Microsoft partner

-Almost two-thirds (59%, down from 67% in our last survey) of end user employees who responded to the survey would consider working for a Microsoft partner.
-Surprisingly, the potential to gain a higher salary is not the main reason these professionals would consider a switch to partner working.
-Instead, it was the appeal of broadening their skills portfolio that proved a bigger draw.
+Just under three-fifths (57%, down slightly from 59% in our previous survey) of end-user employees surveyed would consider working for a Microsoft partner.
+Surprisingly, a higher salary is not the main reason for this interest.
+Instead, the appeal of broadening their skills portfolio proved a bigger draw.

 Factors cited as most likely to attract end user employees to a role with a partner include: